Victim Offender Dialogue FAQs for SURVIVORS

 Is there anything victims/survivors and offenders can’t talk about in VOD?
 Can I ask any question I want?

-VOD is intended to focus on the crime of record – the crime against the victim/survivor or the loved one of the victim/survivor by the offender.
-Within that framework, nothing is off limits as long as the person is willing and able to talk about it.
+VOD is intended to focus on the crime of record — the crime against the victim/survivor or the loved one of the victim/survivor by the offender.
+Within that framework, nothing is off limits as long as the offender is willing and able to talk about it.
+It also sometimes happens that, after the more emotional aspects of the crime and its aftermath have been talked about, other subjects may come up, especially between former acquaintances, partners, or family members.
+As long as the survivor is completely comfortable talking in this way, it can often help to diffuse some of the emotional impacts of the VOD.

 How do I find out if VOD is a possibility in my state?